2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 e1-cli submitblock <block-hex>
 ```

-We get a message telling us that the block proof is invalid.
+We receive a message indicating that the block proof is invalid.
 This is because it has not yet been signed by 2 of the required 2 parties.

 So let's get e1 to sign the proposed block.